samanthavholmes/Mini-Twitter-React/README.md

       "hashtag_names": [ "est", "rerum", "distinctio" ] }
 ```

-`/hashtags/popular` returns the names of the 10 most popular hashtags.
+`GET /hashtags/popular` returns the names of the 10 most popular hashtags.
 The output looks like this:

 ```
   [ "est",